lweitkamp/lweitkamp.github.io/content/posts/2023-06-01-packing/packing.md

 | T5 | *"Whenever possible, we “***pack***” multiple sequences into each entry of the batch so that our batches contain roughly 216 = 65,536 tokens."* |
 | T0 | *"we use ***packing*** to combine multiple training examples into a single sequence to reach the maximum sequence length."* |

 A very sensible approach to reducing padding; if a sequence ends early, figure out if we can jam another sequence right behind it.
 But it has some caveats.
-Let's say we pack two randomly sampled sentences *A* and *B* of lengths *k*, *v* respectively, and that it fits the context length *c* with some padding possibly required (*k* + *v* ≤ *c*).
+Let's say we pack two randomly sampled sentences $A$ and $B$ of lengths $k$, $v$ respectively, and that it fits the context length $c$ with some padding possibly required ($k + v \leq c$).
 This can be seen below:

 ![Two sequences "packed".](/img/packed_sequences.svg)

 In this case we have reduced the batch count by one by packing two sequences.
-However, imaginge we are using an autoregressive transformer decoder to predict token *B*1 given a completely unrelated randomly sampled sentence *A*.
+However, imaginge we are using an autoregressive transformer decoder to predict token $B_1$ given a completely unrelated randomly sampled sentence $A$.
 We are essentially predicting randomness.
 This is called *cross-contamination* - this ***should*** hurt the loss since whatever we would predict is somewhat nonsensical.
 To counter the effect of cross-contamination, the GPT-3 authors chose to simply add an `end-of-document` token embedding between packed sequences which seems to work fine[^6].

 Masked Language Modelling approaches like RoBERTa[^1] have different issues when it comes to cross-contamination.
 Sequences are sampled from documents and differentiated by the `end-of-document`, but it appears that sampling sequences from different documents hurts the loss when compared to sequences from the same document.
 Sampling from the same document is often times difficult or impossible, so the authors take the loss.